giovanni-violo/Blackhole-light-bending-simulation/README.md

 # Blackhole-light-bending-simulation
-A simulation of gravitational lensing due to blackhole space distortion done by exploiting GPU's versatility in C++ CUDA platform. ù
+A simulation of gravitational lensing due to blackhole space distortion done by exploiting GPU's versatility in C++ CUDA platform.
+Done in collaboration with @vinz321.

 # 1 Introduction

 ## 1.1 Black Hole